-Thus, the TMA offers aggressive pursuit of physician rights in every forum, as well as personal access to a multitude of legal services including the online Law Guide, one of our biggest values to members.
-We advocate in court, represent medicine before state and federal regulatory boards and committees, and offer legal and compliance guidance*, hospital medical staff bylaw review, managed care and employment contract review.
+The TMA offers aggressive pursuit of physician rights in every legal and regulatory forum, as well as personal access to a multitude of legal services including the online Law Guide.
+Our health care attorneys advocate in court, represent medicine before state and federal regulatory boards and committees, and offer legal and compliance guidance*, hospital medical staff bylaw review, and more.

 *Due to its tax-exempt status, the TMA cannot provide legal advice or representation to individual members.

 What our health care attorneys can do for you.

 TMA’s popular guide to TN health law and practice management for members.
 This guide is our signature resource for medico-legal information.